kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Iterating Thoughtfully

-Adjust features if needed.
+Adjust features if needed
-Avoid tuning blindly.
+Avoid tuning blindly
 Re evaluate consistently

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.